-While this is surely the most obscure analogy (or is it, since Star Trek fans are everywhere?), my point is that I realized that I could use this analogy as a cue to make me realize that I’ve been pitched into high level anxiety.
-“I feel like a Cardassian,” could be my cue to do something to shift my perspective in order to cope with the stress.
+While this is surely the most obscure analogy (or is it, since Star Trek fans are everywhere?), my point is that I realized I could use this analogy as a cue to make me recognize when I’ve been pitched into high-level anxiety.
+“I feel like a Cardassian” could be my cue to do something to shift my perspective in order to cope with the stress.

 Harry Potter Spells

 One of my go-to examples of using humor to cope comes from another fan universe: Harry Potter.
 The kids in the Harry Potter universe are taught to use the Riddikulus spell to take away the seriousness of their anxiety over the things that they most fear.
 The trick is to imagine what you fear as actually being funny.

 One of the reasons we are drawn to our favorite characters is that they inspire us to be better versions of ourselves.
 Watching superhero movies might inspire us to imitate the superhero's bravery.
 Villains and anti-heroes might remind us to avoid their fatal flaws.
 Sometimes a favorite character may simply remind us that we all struggle, that we all face terrible choices, and that we all know humiliation and fear.